techworkersco/twc-site-nl/docs/contributing.md

 npx decap-server
 ```

 Then open https://localhost:1313/admin in your browser to see the Decap CMS.
-Any new content/changes will be saved to
+Any new content or changes will be saved to
 disk, so you can commit and make a PR as per normal.

 ## Developing the site